-Each act would perform two songs then take part in a a sporting event.
-Peter and Gordon were to feature as javelin throwers, Freddie & The Dreamers were swimming, Adam Faith played snooker, Anita Harris played tennis etc.
+Each act would perform two songs then take part in a sporting event.
+Peter and Gordon were to feature as javelin throwers, Paul Jones played table tennis, Freddie & The Dreamers went swimming, Adam Faith played snooker, Anita Harris played tennis etc.